orion3dgames/gridder/README.md

 Similar to Google Images Expander

 I'm creating this jQuery plugin as i was unable to find a similar one on internet.
-Please note that i'm very to Jquery, so do not hesitate to correct me if something seems completly wrong.
+Please note that i'm very new to Jquery, so do not hesitate to correct me if something seems completly wrong.
 This is mostly for learning purposes.

 Live demo : http://www.oriongunning.com/demo/gridder/